spedunkler/testR/README.md

 # testR
-Just to create an RStudio project
+Just to create an RStudio project, following the happygitwithr.com method.